JHS-Sujel/CRUD-operation-Laravel-/README.md

 ## License

-   Basically, feel free to use and re-use any way you want
+   Basically, feel free to use and re-use any way you want.